Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Concluding remarks

 \section{Concluding remarks}

-The material exposed in this work represents an enterprising program to understand the baryon-meson scattering processes in the context of the $1/N_c$ expansion.
-Specifically, the scattering amplitude for the process $B+\pi^a\to B^\prime +\pi^b$, including the decuplet-octet baryon mass splitting and perturbative $SU(3)$ symmetry breaking, has been computed.
-The formalism is general enough to cover the cases when $B$ and $B^\prime$ are any baryon states and $\pi^a$ and $\pi^b$ are any pseudoscalar mesons, provided that the Gell-Mann--Nishijima scheme is fulfilled.
-In particular, expressions for $N\pi\to N\pi$ scattering amplitudes are given here.
-These amplitudes get simple forms [Eqs.~(\ref{eq:ppppppch})-(\ref{eq:nppppzch}) and Eqs.~(\ref{eq:ppppppvtx})-(\ref{eq:nppppzvtx})] once all the ingredients are put together, regardless of breathtaking original expressions, such as (\ref{eq:sam1}).
+The material discussed in this work represents an enterprising program to understand the baryon-meson scattering processes in the context of the $1/N_c$ expansion.
+It presents new ideas, perspectives, or analytical frameworks that contribute to a more comprehensive understanding of the subject matter.
+Specifically, the scattering amplitude for the process $B\pi \to B^\prime \pi$, including the decuplet-octet baryon mass splitting and flavor symmetry breaking, has been computed, specialized to the process $N\pi \to N\pi$.
+Evidently, processes such as $\Delta \pi\to N\pi$, $\Delta \pi \to \Delta \pi$ or processes including strangeness can straightforwardly be evaluated because the formalism is general enough to cover the cases when $B$ and $B^\prime$ are any baryon states and $\pi^a$ and $\pi^b$ are any pseudo scalar mesons, provided that the Gell-Mann--Nishijima scheme is fulfilled.
+The expressions for $N\pi \to N\pi$ scattering amplitudes obtained here get simple forms [Eqs.~(\ref{eq:ppppppch})-(\ref{eq:nppppzch}) and Eqs.~(\ref{eq:ppppppvtx})-(\ref{eq:nppppzvtx})] once all the ingredients are put together, regardless of the breathtaking original expressions, such as (\ref{eq:sam1}).
+However, the inclusion of strong isospin breaking introduces a rather large number of operators coefficients so the series seems to have minimal utility, unless stringent suppressions in $1/N_c$ are done to keep only leading contributions.
+Violations to strong isospin breaking, uncovered by relations (\ref{eq:isb1})-(\ref{eq:isb6}), reveal which $SU(3)$ flavor representations dominate over the others.

 One important result extracted from the present analysis is worth mentioning: Once more, it is evident that the spin-1/2 and spin-3/2 baryons are present from the outset because together form an irreducible representation of the spin-flavor symmetry.
-The inclusion of only the spin-1/2 baryons in the chiral Lagrangian breaks the large-$N_c$ spin-flavor symmetry explicitly.
-This is the reason why in HBChPT large cancellations in loop graphs are obtained with intermediate spin-1/2 and spin-3/2 baryons.

-To close this paper, it should be mentioned that a comparison of this approach with conventional HBChPT (the effective field theory with no $1/N_c$ expansion) and other approaches, can not be carried out in full at this moment.
-Additional expressions for scattering amplitudes should be obtained within the present formalism for other processes for which experimental information in available \cite{part} in the form of scattering lengths, for instance.
-These processes can include the ones where strangeness is involved.
-This task will be attempted elsewhere.